yaoshixin007/MCW-Containers-and-DevOps/HOL/Before the lab - Containers and DevOps.md

         git commit -m "Initial Commit"
         ```
     * Setup your VisualStudio.com repository as a new remote the push.
 You can copy the commands to do this from your browser.
 Paste these commands into your WSL window.

         ![Commands to add remote](images/Setup/image49.png)

-        * When prompted, enter your VisualStudio.com username and the git credentials password you created earlier in this task.
+        * When prompted, enter your VisualStudio.com username and the git credentials password you created earlier in this task

     * Use the repository dropdown to create a second repository called "content-api"

         * Using your WSL window, initialize a new git repository in the content-api directory.

             ```bash
             cd ../content-api
             git init